 - Responsiveness.
 You’ll have a lot of questions, and will be asked to produce documents at certain steps during the buying process.
 Think about how available you want your agent to be, and how quickly you want him or her to respond.
 One way to figure that out?
 Contact a prospective agent online or by phone and see how long it takes them to reply.
 If you don’t hear back within a timeframe that works for you, it’s probably best to move on.

 - Reputation.
 This is when to consult your inner circle again.
 The agent-finder tool mentioned above can also help.
-In addition, you’ll want to verify the agent’s license; search “[state] real estate license lookup” to find a resource for your state.
+In addition, you’ll want to verify the agent’s license; search “[state] real estate license lookup” in your browser to find a resource for your state.
 If you want to confirm whether an agent is a REALTOR®, you can call NAR at 1-800-874-6500.

 There are a number of professional designations that indicate an agent has obtained additional education beyond their licensing work.
 An accredited buyer’s representative (ABR®), for instance, is someone who specializes in working with home buyers and has taken a course on buyer-client relationships.
 You can search the different types of designations here.

-Questions to Don’t Be Afraid to Ask a Lot of Questions
+Don’t Be Afraid to Ask a Lot of Questions

 Congratulations!
 You now have a list of agents you like based on their stats, and you’re ready to get to know the finalists.
 Binge a few episodes of "The Bachelor" for pointers — just kidding, don’t do that.